Kanchanaburi is home to the Bridge on the River Kwai and serves as a poignant reminder of the atrocities suffered here during World War II.

-Bridge over the River Kwai
+Bridge on the River Kwai

-The museum highlights the plight of the POWs and Asian labourers tortured by the Japanese, whilst the beautifully maintained WWII cemetary provides a quiet sanctuary for reflection.
+The museum highlights the plight of the POWs and Asian labourers tortured by the Japanese, whilst the beautifully maintained WWII cemetery provides a quiet sanctuary for reflection.
 Take time to visit the bridge itself as well as the jungle cutting disturbingly known as Hell Fire Pass.

 Erawan National Park